abubakar-shaikh-dev/nextjs-authentication/README.md

 ## Description

-This repository contains a Next.js web application with TypeScript that demonstrates authentication using JSON Web Tokens (JWT) and MongoDB.
-It emphasizes the importance of setting up environment variables for configuration.
+This Next.js web application with TypeScript demonstrates authentication using JSON Web Tokens (JWT) and MongoDB.
+It emphasizes the importance of configuring environment variables.

 ## Technologies Used